MuhammadTanveerAbbas/kanbi-ActionBoard/README.md

 - **🚫 No Login Required:** Jump right into planning without the friction of creating an account.
 - **🌐 Works Offline:** Your data is stored securely in your browser, so you can work anywhere, anytime.
 - **🌐 Drag and Drop Kanban Board:** Intuitively manage tasks across "To Do," "In Progress," and "Done" columns.
-- **💡 Smart Insights:** Go beyond tracking with AI-driven suggestions to optimize your workflow.
+- **💡 Smart Insights:** Go beyond tracking with AI driven suggestions to optimize your workflow.
 - **🔒 Privacy-Focused:** All processing happens in your browser.
 Your data is never sent to a server.

 ---